MarkLogicUniversity/ml-gradle-series/episode7/README.md

 ## Episode 7 - Protecting Passwords

-Episode 7 is part of the [**ml-gradle** series] (http://mlu.marklogic.com/ondemand/index.xqy?q=Series%3A%22ml-gradle%22).
-Visit [MarkLogic University On Demand] (http://mlu.marklogic.com/ondemand) for a variety of video topics.
+Episode 7 is part of the [**ml-gradle** series](http://mlu.marklogic.com/ondemand/index.xqy?q=Series%3A%22ml-gradle%22).
+Visit [MarkLogic University On Demand](http://mlu.marklogic.com/ondemand) for a variety of video topics.

 We continue our existing Gradle build to explore an approach to protecting passwords used in **ml-gradle** deployments.
 In this episode, we will use the **Credentials** Gradle plugin to store encrypted password values on the local computer.
 We will, then, retrieve the values to use when deploying our application code, configurations and content.